speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 </div>

-Unlike a game of make-believe, D&D gives structure to the stories, a way of determining the consequences of the adventurers’ action.
+Unlike a game of make-believe, D&D gives structure to the stories, a way of determining the consequences of the adventurersï¿½ action.
 Players roll dice to resolve whether their attacks hit or miss or whether their starship can scale a skim the surface of a star destroyer, break the lock on a concussion missile, or pull off some other dangerous task.
 Anything is possible, but the dice make some outcomes more probable than others.

 <div class='descriptive'>